 Blindsided by electronic signatures

 After that, Lyn said, they found out “We signed a loan application without it having a loan amount” on it, and “they never even told us a purchase price” they had paid for the vehicle.
 The dealership also added a warranty to their contract without telling them, and the Andersons had no idea how much they had been charged for the warranty.
 Their signature had been applied electronically and “we have never seen the actual contract.”
 The Andersons got their documents on a USB drive.

-Later, the Andersons found out to their astonishment that they were now on the hook for a $30,000 loan at a 12.49% interest rate — for a vehicle that had been priced at $17,000.
+Later, the Andersons were astonished to find out they were now on the hook for a $30,000 loan at a 12.49% interest rate — for a vehicle that had been priced at $17,000.
 Lyn said “They overcharged me $12,000 on a loan I didn’t know I signed!”

 They found themselves stuck with payments $150/month higher than their previous loan — far higher than they could afford.